Meet Me in Myanmar - 8 days

 Our sightseeing begins in the bustling river town of Nyaung-U to see the lively market in action and visit the glittering Shwezigon Pagoda, the simple Kyansittha Cave Temple and Manuha Temple which houses gigantic Buddha’s.
 Close by is the Nanpaya Temple, which was built by captive Thaton Kingdom King Makuta, and Ananda Temple, an existing masterpiece of the Mon architecture with four gold-leaf Buddhas.

 The towering Thatbyinnyu Temple provides wonderful photo opportunities before heading over to Dhammayangyi Temple, a massive 12th century temple visible throughout Bagan.
 This is the best preserved of Bagan’s temples, hiding mysterious inner passageways and a dramatic history of death and murder.
-The temple’s bad karma may be the reason it remains one of the few temples not to have undergone restoration of be pillaged by thieves.
 The magnificent Mingalazedi pagoda, the pinnacle of Myanmar pagoda architecture with its bell-like dome and intricate Jataka tiled terraces, is the last site of the day and a wonderful representation of Bagan’s architectural skills.
-The final stop of the day is at a local lacquer workshop where we see how local craftsmen skilfully prepare Bagan’s most famous handicraft.
+On our way back to the hotel we also stop at a local lacquer workshop where we see how local craftsmen skillfully prepare Bagan’s most famous handicraft.

 Overnight: Bagan | Breakfast

-Early this morning there's the opportunity to float over Bagan in a hot air balloon.
-Enjoy the rest morning at leisure ahead of an airport transfer for our flight to Yangon.
+Bagan - Yangon.
+Enjoy the morning at leisure ahead of an airport transfer for our flight to Yangon.
 We’ll be met on arrival and transferred to our hotel to spend the rest of the day as you wish, whether relaxing in the hotel or venturing out into the city.

 Overnight: Yangon | Breakfast